zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/grid/local-binding.md

 ---
-nav_title: Local binding
+title: Local binding
-title: How to bind Kendo Grid for PHP to PHP array
+page_title: How to bind Kendo Grid for PHP to PHP array
 description: Learn how to bind Kendo UI Grid for PHP to array of data
 ---